-This book is currently only available as part of the 2019-2020 press subscription (see here for details).
+This book is also available as part of the 2019-2020 press subscription (see here for details).

 Edited and introduced by Michael Cross, this book features an interview Cross conducted with Leslie Scalapino from 2007-2010, as well as Scalapino’s “Poetics” essay, both published here for the first time.
 62 pages, side stapled.
 Cover art by Amy Evans McClure.
 Covers RISO printed by Aaron Cohick.